Choose a folder

-The DISCOVER Global Registry revolutionizes patient care in diabetes
+The CaReMe Registry revolutionizes patient care in cardiac, renal and metabolic conditions

-The DISCOVER Global Registry is the first global registry of cardiometabolic disease with the capability to serve the unmet needs of emerging markets
+The CaReMe Registry is the first global registry of cardio-renal-metabolic disease with the capability to serve the unmet needs of emerging markets

-By seeking to provide long-term follow-up data beyond the completion of the DISCOVER study, the DISCOVER Global Registry will enable the collection of quality key performance indicators for benchmarking and improving quality of care, as well as the collection of data on real world management of diabetes taken from a wide geographical sample.
-The DISCOVER Global Registry is the first global registry of cardiometabolic disease with the capability to serve the unmet needs of emerging markets in which 320 million people live with diabetes and the availability of comprehensive data is limited.
+By seeking to provide long-term follow-up data beyond the completion of the DISCOVER study, the CaReMe Registry will enable the collection of quality key performance indicators for benchmarking and improving quality of care, as well as the collection of data on real world management of diabetes and associated complications taken from a wide geographical sample.
+The CaReMe Registry is the first global registry of cardio-renal-metabolic disease with the capability to serve the unmet needs of emerging markets in which 320 million people live with diabetes and the availability of comprehensive data is limited.